Utah State Legislator Proposes New 'Porn Tax'

 Industry attorney Lawrence Walters told XBIZ that the courts have historically been reluctant to uphold taxes based on the content of protected speech.

-“In one recent case, the Georgia Supreme Court upheld a 1% gross revenue tax on adult entertainment establishments in the face of a constitutional challenge,” Walters noted.
+“In one recent case, the Georgia Supreme Court upheld a 1% gross revenue tax on adult entertainment establishments in the face of a constitutional challenge,” Walters noted in reference to brick-and-mortar businesses like strip clubs.
 “But the court reasoned that the tax was justified not based on the entertainment content produced by the businesses, but on the alleged ‘adverse secondary effects’ of physical adult establishments, such as prostitution and child exploitation.”

-Such an analysis, Walters explained, would not likely be applicable to the proposed Utah tax, since it targets the primary effects of adult content.
+Such an analysis, Walters explained, would not likely be applicable to the proposed Utah tax, since it targets the primary effects of digital media content.

 “There are no recognized adverse secondary effects of online adult entertainment businesses,” Walters pointed out.
 “Accordingly, the Utah bill, if adopted, could be subject to a constitutional challenge as a violation of the First Amendment.”

-Walters additionally observed that the bill's classification of material "sold" in Utah as "based" in Utah could create problems with the Dormant Commerce Clause, as a state-level attempt to regulate and tax interstate commerce.
+Walters additionally observed that the bill's classification of material "sold" in Utah as "based" in Utah, essentially equating online sale to Utah residents with physical presence in the state, could create problems with the Dormant Commerce Clause, as a state-level attempt to regulate and tax interstate commerce.

 Attorney Corey Silverstein told XBIZ that while he views the bill as discriminatory, he thinks it unlikely that a constitutional challenge to either the Alabama tax or Utah’s proposed tax would succeed.